-- The Team number or Protection Office Name e.g. "this is GT4" or "this is Protection Officer Jones". - The WoTA and worksite location kilometrage e.g. "with a Work on Track Authority for the 192 kilometre Norseman to Daniell Section".
+- The Team number or Protection Office Name e.g. "this is GT4" or "this is Protection Officer Jones". - The WOTA and worksite location of the MA e.g. "with a Work on Track Authority for the 192 kilometre Norseman to Daniell Section".